Interstate 19: History

 The first sections of I-19 to be opened to traffic were a 3 mi stub from I-10 to Valencia Road, in 1962 and a 2 mi stretch in Green Valley in 1963.
 The freeway between Rio Rico and Nogales was completed in 1974.
 The major section between Green Valley and Rio Rico was finished in 1978.
 The official completion date of the I-19 segment between Tucson (km 100) and Green Valley (actually Helmet Peak Road at km 75) was February 12, 1972.
 A 1978 project report for ADOT lists the entire I-19 project as "completed", which includes segments between Green Valley and Nogales.

 Future

 I-19 is a very heavily traveled corridor in the Tucson metro area.
-The freeway is currently two lanes in both directions for its entire length, with the exception of the interchange with I-10, where it is four lanes.
-Current plans call for widening from Irvington Road to Ajo Way, bringing the freeway to three lanes in each direction.
+The freeway is currently two lanes in both directions for most of its length, with the exception of the interchange with I-10 up until Irvington Road, where it transitions to four lanes.
+Current plans call for widening from Irvington Road to Valencia Road, bringing the freeway to three lanes in each direction.
 Future plans include expansion to up to five lanes in each direction by 2030 from the crossing with I-10 to San Xavier Road.

-I-19 is also part of the proposed I-11 corridor.
+I-19 is also part of the proposed I-11 corridor between Nogales and Sahuarita.